The Rundown

 You’ll need to have an idea of where you plan to place the pool.
 This, and the size of your dog, will make a difference to the size of the pool you get.

-In terms of safety, you’ll be looking for a dog pool made of non-toxic, durable material that won’t easily tear when it meets dog claws.
+In terms of safety, you’ll be looking for a dog swimming pool made of non-toxic, durable material that won’t easily tear when it meets dog claws.

 If you want to be able to take the pool with you on vacation or to friend’s house or the dog park, ease of use and portability is important too.